-Plan on arriving between 5:30 to 6:00 pm to socialize and settle in, announcements will start promptly at 6 and the program starts by 6:15 and typically runs until 8pm.
+Plan on arriving at the A.R.E.
+Center between 5:30 to 6:00 pm to socialize and settle in, announcements will start promptly at 6 and the program starts by 6:15 and typically runs until 8pm.

 7800 Amelia Road, Houston, TX 77055 Amelia is one block north of Long Point & Wirt Rd.
 Go north of I-10 on Wirt Rd.
 (Wirt is actually Chimney Rock renamed as Wirt) Continue on Wirt across Long Point one block and turn right on Amelia.
 The Center is on the left in a metal building with a large parking lot.

 Who: Wilson Arabie